Nepali language: Modern Nepali

 The modern period of Nepali begins in the early 20th century.
 During this time the ruling Rana dynasty made various attempts to make Nepali the language of education, notably, by Dev Shumsher and Chandra Shumsher Jung Bahadur Rana, who established Gorkhapatra, and the Gorkha Bhasa Prakashini Samiti respectively.
-At this time, Nepali had limited literature compared to Hindi and Bengali languages, a movement notably in Banaras, and Darjeeling was started to create uniformed Nepali identity, which was later adopted in Nepal following the 1951 Nepalese revolution and during the Panchayat system.
+At this time, Nepali had limited literature compared to Hindi and Bengali languages, a movement notably in Varanasi, and Darjeeling was started to create uniformed Nepali identity, which was later adopted in Nepal following the 1951 Nepalese revolution and during the Panchayat system.
 In 1957, Royal Nepal Academy was established with the objectives of developing and promoting Nepali literature, culture, art and science.
 During Panchayat, Nepal adopted a "One King, One Dress, One Language, One Nation" ideology, which promoted Nepali language as basis for Nepali nationalism, this time is considered to be a Golden Age for the language.

 In West Bengal, Nepali language was recognised by West Bengal Government in 1961 as the official language for the Darjeeling district, and Kalimpong and Kurseong.
-The Nepali Language Movement took place in India around 1980s to include Nepali language in the Eighth Schedule to the Constitution of India.
+The Nepali Language Movement took place in India around the 1980s to include Nepali language in the Eighth Schedule to the Constitution of India.
 In 1977, Nepali was officially accepted by Sahitya Academy, an organisation dedicated to the promotion of Indian literature.
-After Sikkim was annex by India, the Sikkim Official Languages Act, 1977, made Nepali as one of the official languages of state.
+After Sikkim was annexed by India, the Sikkim Official Languages Act, 1977, made Nepali as one of the official languages of state.
 On 20 August 1992, the Lok Sabha passed a motion to add the Nepali language to the Eighth Schedule.

 Official status

+Nepali written in the Devanagari script is the official language of Nepal.

+On 31 August 1992, Nepali was added to the list of scheduled languages of India.
+Nepali is the official language of the state of Sikkim and Gorkhaland of West Bengal.

+Despite being spoken by about a quarter of the population, Nepali has no official status in Bhutan.